-Any policy prescription resulting from this analysis warrants a further investigation of the determination of the risk premium, and the complex relationship between the level of inventories and market structure.
+This policy prescription warrants a further investigation of the determination of the risk premium, and the complex relationship between the level of inventories and market structure.
 Future research could focus on identifying the regimes, the major drivers and their sensitivities for a number of major global crude oil storage and consumption nodes (besides Rotterdam) and alternative crudes (besides Brent).
 This would help to identify regional differences and create a more comprehensive picture of the global oil market.